purva-thakre/purva-thakre.github.io/README.md

 > 🚧 Currently under construction 🚧

-This is the repo for my personal blog.
+This is the production repo for my personal blog.